ChrisMunene/ChrisMunene/README.md

 ## I am passionate about:
  - Creating beautiful, performant and user-friendly digital experiences.
 (Performant may be a bit *hyperbolic* here, but BOI ARE THEY BEAUTIFUL!!)
  - Human-centered design.
 I care about people, mostly.
  - Finding simple solutions to complex problems.
-Yes, it's possible.
  - Experimenting with new technologies.
  - Breaking things, sometimes not on purpose.